Strasbourg, France 4 September 2018

 Two Human Rights Education for Legal Professionals (HELP) Programme of the Council of Europe...

-The aim of the competition is to raise awareness on the principles enshrined in the Oviedo...
+The aim of the competition was to raise awareness on the principles enshrined in the Oviedo...

 St. Petersburg 17 May 2018